top of page

 The Junior Ballet Project (JBP) of the Opinion Public company is an intensive program for dancers aged 17 to 25.
 Designed as a true springboard into professional life, it immerses participants in a working environment comparable to that of a company, providing the technical, artistic, and interpersonal skills they need to grow as performers.

-Founded in September 2024 by the company’s artistic director, Sidonie Fossé, this two-year course offers daily training from Monday to Friday: rigorous classes in classical dance, contemporary dance, partnering, floorwork, acrobatics, and improvisation, along with other complementary disciplines that foster versatility, creativity, and artistic maturity.
+Founded in September 2024 by the company’s artistic director, Sidonie Fossé, this course offers daily training from Monday to Friday: rigorous classes in classical dance, contemporary dance, partnering, floorwork, acrobatics, and improvisation, along with other complementary disciplines that foster versatility, creativity, and artistic maturity.

 Throughout the year, dancers also take part in performances, giving them regular opportunities to appear on stage and apply what they have learned in front of an audience.